 Assistant Program Coordinator

 Sister Amaris serves as the Assistant Program Coordinator.
 She brings a wealth of experience from her past.
 She earned a Masters degree in Accounting from Eastern Michigan University and is a licensed CPA.
 She has worked in the field of accounting and is now a Marriage and Family therapist at Franciscan Life Center, Meriden.
-She earned a Masters degree in Marriage and Family Therapy at Central Connecticut State University and is a candidate for a Masters in Theology at Holy Apostles College and Seminary.
-Sister Amaris is available to present on any topics concerning the pro-life mission.
+She earned a Masters degree in Marriage and Family Therapy at Central Connecticut State University and a Masters in Theology at Holy Apostles College and Seminary.
+Sister Amaris is available to present on topics concerning the pro-life mission.
 She is a temporary professed Sister with the Franciscan Sisters of the Eucharist.

 Site Leader and Facilitator for Rachel’s Vineyard Retreats

 Marie has been the Site Leader and Facilitator of Rachel’s Vineyard weekend retreats since 2012.
 Marie is the Clinical Director of Franciscan Home Care and Hospice Care, a faith-based home health agency.
 She received an Associates Degree in Nursing from Quinnipiac University and a Bachelor of Arts Degree in Psychology from Providence College.
-Marie has two adult children, two grandchildren, and is a parishioner of Most Holy Trinity Parish in Wallingford.
+Marie has two adult children, three grandchildren, and is a parishioner of Most Holy Trinity Parish in Wallingford.